Offline Signing with Atto Commons

 - Kotlin

-import {AttoAddress, AttoAlgorithm, toSignerJs} from '@attocash/commons-js';
+import { AttoAddress, AttoAlgorithm, toPublicKey } from '@attocash/commons-js';

-// Assume we have a private key (e.g., importedPrivateKey from previous section)
+// Assume we have a private key from the previous section (e.g., privateKey0)

-const publicKey = signer.publicKey; // get the Ed25519 public key
+const publicKey = toPublicKey(privateKey0); // derive Ed25519 public key

-console.log("Address:", address.toString());
+console.log('Address:', address.toString());

 import cash.atto.commons.*